manuel-serrano/bigloo/doc/sqlite.md

 SQLITE
 ======

-The threw backend supports SQL queries but only the C backend relies on the native SQLite library (@url{http://www.sqlite.org/}).
-The jvm and wasm backends only supports the limited `sqlitiny` implementation that is compatible with sqlite but that is slower.
+All the backends support SQL queries but only the C backend supports on the native SQLite library (@url{http://www.sqlite.org/}).
+The Jvm and Wasm backends only support the limited `sqlitiny` implementation that is mostly compatible with sqlite but it does not implement the whole sql query language SQLite does and it is slower.

 > [!IMPORTANT] A module that uses Sqlite features must include in its
 > declaration the clause `(library sqlite)`.
 Example: